7 Back Stretches to Help Ease Pain and Increase Mobility

 Benefits: Improves rotational mobility of the spine, and stretches muscles all along the upper and lower back, as well as the hips.

-- Lie on your back, with your arms extended out to your sides and your palms down, bringing your knees toward your chest.
+- Lie on your back.
+Open your arms into a “T.” Hug your knees in toward your chest.

 - Keeping both shoulders on the floor, slowly turn your head to the right and lower your knees toward the floor to your left (if you feel a deep stretch in this position, stop here).